Boy or Girl? 19 Funny Myths for Predicting Gender

 Over the centuries, these old wives tales have been passed down through generations and often reinforced by anecdotes (I told you it would be a boy!).

-Some of these gender prediction methods might actually have legitimate biological underpinnings, but most are just about as good as a flip of a coin!
+Some of these gender prediction methods might actually have legitimate biological underpinnings, but most are just about as good as the flip of a coin!
 It's definitely more accurate to estimate what your baby will look like using a genetics calculator!

 Either way, they're fun ways to make guesses and predictions, and maybe inspire some friendly betting on whether you'll have a little son or daughter!
 In the meantime, you can check out our list of gender-neutral baby gifts, and if you're feeling lucky, our lists of baby boy gifts and baby girl gifts!

 Here are 19 Fun Ways to Guess Boy or Girl!